 This both worked and didn't work.
 On one hand, the drivers fixed the problem.
 On the other hand, they pull WAY too much current.
 Holy leakage Batman.
 I had originally installed all 5 drivers but had to revert all but the Z steppers back to the old A4988's.
 I kept blowing my PTC's (resettable fuses) due to the massive current draw even after calibrating them.
 I tried placing a PC fan directly against the PTC's to keep them cool, but it only saved me 10 seconds before they blew.

-The driver boards that I picked up cost $17 for five of them with free shipping through Amazon (Prime).
+The driver boards that I picked up cost $17 at the time for five of them.
 Add another $7 for thermal epoxy to attach the heatsinks.

 Auto-Leveling and Marlin

 When I got my printer, I was running a very old version of Pronterface with the Sprinter firmware when I first built my printer.
 While I'm sure newer versions are better, I had nothing but problems back then.
 So, I went searching for a better option and found Repetier Host and then Repetier Firmware shortly thereafter.
 My printer was exclusively a Repetier machine for a long time and it served me fairly well.

 And then I discovered some of the newer auto-leveling that companies like Lulzbot and Printrbot were doing on their flagship models.
 I did some research and found that this can absolutely be done on my printer and fairly easily but it required Marlin.
 I had heard good things about Marlin for a good while but held off because I like the ability to tweak things in the EEPROM from Repetier Host.
 Given the extra feature set, I decided to bite the bullet and swapped over.
 The move was fairly painless.
 I threw in my settings from my last firmware, had to reverse the directions of a couple motors, and TADA!
 Done.
 I still need to add a bit of code for the Z-axis upgrades, but that shouldn't take more than an hour or two with testing.